ethomson/probot-azure-pipelines/README.md

 ## Installation

-Since this application will need access to queue builds on your behalf in Visual Studio Team Services, you will need to set up your own instance of this application.
+Since this application will need access to queue builds on your behalf in Azure Pipelines, you will need to set up your own instance of this application.
 There's no publicly available GitHub App instance that you can just install.

 ### Create a GitHub App